 Lake Whatcom provides excellent smallmouth bass fishing.
+Subsequently, it is one of our go to lakes for fishing clients.

 This lake also has largemouth bass, but we most commonly fish for smallmouth.
 May is an excellent month to fish for really nice smallmouth bass.
 During the month of May the fish are on the beds and it can provide awesome action all day long.